In-house of horrors: Why energy retailers are turning away from self-builds

 The reality of in-house nightmares

 In dreamland, you find the money and the skills, build a timeline and set up project management, create a realistic scope with the majority of features needed, and get started.
-In reality, you desperately try to avoid ending up on the list of “Great Software Failures” alongside Queensland Health, Myki and Myer.
+In reality, you desperately try to avoid ending up on the list of “Great Software Failures” alongside TAURUS, the Digital Media Initiative, and the Scottish Police Authority.

 Budgeting for an in-house development is complicated, but not impossible.
 As long as things don’t go catastrophically wrong, a retailer could put together a project that beats any third-party vendor on price, but this will last right up until the first expert leaves or the platform goes down.
 Hidden costs are the silent killer of in-house projects.
 When you purchase a SaaS solution, you can be safe in the knowledge of a certain service-level agreement and a large, dedicated team for maintenance and upgrades.
 You know precisely what you are getting and how much you will pay for it.
 If your own platform goes down, there is no one to blame or costs to recover.
 You will need to keep a full maintenance team staffed.
 The loss of internal expertise can be particularly crippling, taking years to replace.